- Day Hiking

 Establish whether or not they have walked your proposed route before, and ask to see any references they may have been given by previous employers.
-Agree daily rates of pay, the size of the loads, arrangements for porter’s food and accommodation and, if you are going high, make sure they have sufficient clothing and bedding.
-It is usually prudent to change lowland porters for Tibetains (Bhotias).
+Agree daily rates of pay, the size of the loads, arrangements for porter’s food and accommodation.
+If you are going high, make sure they have sufficient clothing and bedding.
+It is usually prudent to change lowland porters for Tibetans (Bhotias).
 As soon as you start to get high, as these man will be more accustomed to the cold and altitude.

 Remember that once you engage porters you are as responsible for their welfare and safety as for the other trekkers in your party.
 Without the dedicated hard work and companionship show to foreigners by porters, kitchen staff, cooks and sirdars, no expedition or trek would even reach the mountains.
 To repay this effort and good humour by betraying them the minute conditions get difficult is inhuman.

 Your normal holiday travel insurance will almost certainly not cover you for rescue, evacuation and certainly not cover you for rescue.
 Evacuation and subsequent medical expenses in the event of an accident, illness or storm in the mountains.
 Taking out a specialist policy to cover these contingencies in strongly recommended.
 If you are trekking alone or independently, register with your embassy before departing.
 If you are arranging your trek through a Kathmandu agency.
 Make sure that you leave details of your insurance cover with them in case they need to organize a rescue for you.